Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

     - Note that some tokens may lack pricing data on Coingecko; these will be excluded from the TVL in USD calculation.

-2. To index the beacon strategy:
+2. For the beacon strategy:

 - Index all `PodDeployed` events from the `EigenPodManager` contract.
 - For each EigenPod, query the beacon chain to check which validators have pointed their withdrawal credentials to the pod.